What is ArcCatalog?

 It’s convenient how it re-arranges files into one.
 For example, there are at least 3 mandatory files that make up a shapefile.
 In windows explorer, you’d see 3 separate files (SHP, SHX, DBF).
 But in ArcCatalog, it’s just a single shapefile rolled into one.

 You set up relationships and topology in geodatabases.
 The easiest way to do this is using the tree view in ArcCatalog.
 In fact, you won’t be able to view the contents of a geodatabase without ArcCatalog.
-Here’s how a geodatabase looks like:
+Here’s what a geodatabase looks like:

 Edit Metadata with Convenience